13 Coal States Sue USA to Block Clean Water Rule

 Since then, the OSM has “shunned the states’ participation” in amending the stream buffer rule, the states say.

-They say that on July 27, 2015, the OSM issued the proposed Stream Protection Rule, which is hundreds of pages long and revised nearly the entire Surface Mining Act.
+When the OSM proposed the new rule on July 27, 2015, the draft was hundreds of pages long and revised nearly the entire Surface Mining Act.
 In its published form, the rule is 380 pages long.

+Regulators say that the changes will improve water quality in 263 miles of intermittent and perennial streams a year, restore 22 miles of those streams, and improve the reforestation of 2,486 acres of mined land per year.

-The states say it does not focus just on streams, but imposes regulations on mine operators and the states at all four stages of the mining process: permit application, the permit issuance, mining itself, and post-mining operations.
+For the states, however, it is unduly burdensome for the rule to carry requirements at all four stages of the mining process: permit application, the permit issuance, mining itself and post-mining operations.

 The rule requires permit applications to consider not only species listed as threatened or endangered, but also species proposed for such listings.
 It forces states to follow a universal definition of “material damage to the hydrologic balance outside the permit area” and requires state agencies to enforce Clean Water Act permits, authorizations, and certifications when there is non-compliance by the applicant or permittee.